Sparser Block-Sparse Attention via Token Permutation: Experiments

 \subsection{Main Results}

 \paragraph{LongBench}

-Table~\ref{tab:longbench} presents a performance comparison of various sparse attention methods on the LongBench benchmark, evaluated using the Llama-3.1-8B and Qwen-2.5-7B-1M models.
+Table~\ref{tab:longbench} presents a performance comparison of various sparse attention methods on the LongBench benchmark, evaluated using the Llama-3.1-8B-Instruct and Qwen-2.5-7B-1M models.
 As the results indicate, the unpermuted MeanPooling method already establishes a strong baseline.
 Crucially, by incorporating our proposed permutation strategy, PBS-Attn significantly improves performance, surpassing other block-sparse attention methods and closely approaching the performance of the oracle full-attention baseline.
 PBS-Attn consistently achieves the best overall performance across both models, demonstrating its effectiveness and robustness.
+To further demonstrate model generalization, Appendix~\ref{sec:additional_model_evaluations} reports additional evaluations on Qwen3-8B and Qwen-2.5-14B-Instruct-1M.
+On Qwen3-8B, PBS-Attn matches full attention on LongBench (33.98 vs. 34.08 average score) and achieves up to a $2.72\times$ end-to-end speedup. \paragraph{LongBenchv2}